 Pictures will be available to purchase online before picture day.
 Please make sure to make your orders before getting to the studio for pictures.
 The link will be provided, once it becomes available.

 What are Dress rehearsals?

 Dress rehearsals are for all students that are involved in our shows.
-These rehearsals will be held at the Mountain House High School stage (schedule coming soon).
+These rehearsals will be held at the Kimball High School stage (schedule coming soon).
 Students must come to dress rehearsal as if it is the real show (costumes, make-up hair, etc.) These rehearsals give our students a chance to get used to the stage, lights, backstage, entrances, spacing, costume and set changes, and more.
 The more students are prepared during our dress rehearsal, the better we perform at showtime.

 How do I know what time my rehearsal is?

 The rehearsal schedules will be announced soon!

 If you have only one costume, come to dress rehearsal in that costume (including tights) with hair and makeup already complete as if it was the day of the show.
 Girl performers with more than one costume must come wearing tights and nude leotard on with a modest cover up.
 Hair and makeup should already be done.
 Boy performers with more than one costume must come wearing dance belt (ages 10 and up), white tank top with a modest cover up.
 Do NOT wear dance shoes outside.
 No nail polish or jewelry.